centrahq/api-documentation/user/pages/05.plugins/02.klarna/docs.md

 ---
-title: Klarna checkout
+title: Klarna checkout v3
 altTitle: Klarna checkout
 excerpt: Learn how to use Klarna payment plugin
 taxonomy:
     category: docs
 ---

-Here's all the information that you'll need to start using Klarna Checkout v3 plugin.
+Klarna is a popular payment provider which allows payments with credit and debit cards, as well as "Buy now, pay within 14 days" type of purchase.
+Here's all the information that you'll need to start using this plugin.

 ### Gather information from Klarna Checkout